 No, at this time we don't currently accept insurance, but we are able to provide a superbill that you may submit to your insurance company for reimbursement.

 Initial appointments are $175.
-After that, do offer follow-up packages of 4 sessions for $550, or individual follow-up sessions for $150.
+After that, we offer follow-up packages of 4 sessions for $550, or individual follow-up sessions for $150.

 The initial consultation is scheduled for 90 minutes, while follow-up sessions are 50-60 minutes